 If you care about the environment, reducing your travel footprint on the world is important to you.
-Luckily, Cabo offers plenty of opportunities for eco-conscious travelers.
+Luckily, traveling green in Cabo is a valid option that offers plenty of opportunities for eco-conscious travelers.

 For many modern travelers, ecotourism is a big factor in defining their holiday destination and activities.
-One of the great things about visiting Cabo is how easy it is to have an amazing time without having a big impact on the environment.
+A great thing about visiting Cabo is the simplicity of having an amazing time without a big environmental impact.

-In this article, we’ll be exploring some top travel tips as well as learning about some of the best green activities you can do when staying in Cabo.
+Here we’ll explore top travel tips and learn about some best green activities you can do while in Cabo.

 Choose a Green Hotel

-Where many holiday destinations have been slow to reduce their environmental impact, Cabo has taken great steps to become a top green holiday destination.
+Many holiday destinations have been slow to reduce their environmental impact.
+The Cabo population understanding the natural attraction to the area, has taken steps to become a top green holiday destination.

 There are many luxury green hotels that travelers can choose from and relax in knowing they’ve made an eco-conscious choice.
 Some popular choices include Riu Palace, ME Cabo, and Riu Santa Fe.